PrashUpdates/PaletteFlow/README.md

 ---

-⚙️ How It Works
+## ⚙️ How It Works

-1. Open the application.
+1. Open the application
-2. Navigate to the generator page.
-3. Click the Generate button.
+2. Click Start Creating
-4. A new matching 5-color palette appears.
+3. Generate a new palette
-5. Click any color to copy its HEX code.
+4. Click any color to copy its HEX code
-6. Use the colors in your project.
+5. Use the colors in your project

 ---

-🌟 Future Improvements
+## 🌟 Future Improvements

-Planned updates include:

 - 200+ Curated Palettes
 - Save Favorite Palettes